 #3.
 Keep it Dry

 Despite what many people believe, keeping your wound dry is one of the most effective tools for fast healing.
 By drying out your wound the laparoscopic incisions will close quickly, scab, and heal.
-This also is helpful with reducing scarring.
+This also is helpful in reducing scarring.

 #4.
 No Smoking